jecassis/foo_vis_milk2/README.md

  tools\ -> contains the packaging and formatting scripts. vis_milk2\ -> contains the MilkDrop 2 visualization library code.
 ```

+# Build Notes
+- Removed `/d2notypeopt` Visual C++ compiler option as it is applied by default on Visual Studio 2019 version 16.6 and later. ([1](https://hydrogenaud.io/index.php/topic,108411.0.html), [2](https://developercommunity.visualstudio.com/t/invalid-function-call-de-virtualization/1125222))
+- Built all targets using v143 Platform Toolset for as `/arch` being "Not set" should default to `/arch:SSE2` on Visual Studio 2022 version 17.10 and later. ([1](https://hydrogenaud.io/index.php/topic,125795.0.html), [2](https://developercommunity.visualstudio.com/t/Cannot-disable-AVX-and-AVX2-in-VS-2022/10497078))

 ## MilkDrop 2